-Less than 3% of Mazza’s 12,600 pieces of artwork are on display in the Museum at any given time.
+Less than 3% of Mazza’s artwork are on display in the Museum at any given time.
 The rest of the collection is preserved in Mazza’s Vault by our curator, Dan Chudzinski, who rotates the artwork in the museum quarterly.
 The Vault also includes “dummy books,” which are the preliminary drafts that authors and illustrators submit to their editors, and unique artifacts from the picture book industry.

 Preserving the Art